MoralisWeb3/docs/docs/01-web3-data-api/evm/token-api/06-Filtered Tokens API/01-overview.md

 ## Data Updates

 - Most metrics update every 10 seconds
-- Holder distribution metrics may have up to 5-minute delay for very active tokens
+- Acquisition metrics may have up to 5-minute delay for very active tokens

 ## Common Use Cases